mikelevins/bard/docs/bard.md

     (function Integer Integer -> Integer)

 A function is a callable object, similar to a method, but unlike a method it can't compute results on its own.
-A function relies on methods to do its computation.
+Instead, it relies on methods to do its computation.

-When you call a function, it examines its arguments and chooses a method based on their types, then applies that method to the arguments to compute its results.
+When you call a function, it examines its arguments and chooses a method based on their types, then applies the method to the arguments to compute its results.
 Because a function can choose a different method for different arguments, a single function can work with a variety of different types of data.

+A function literal, like this one:

+    (function Ratio -> Integer)

+describes a function that accepts arguments whose class is Ratio and returns values whose class is Integer.
+Didn't I just say that functions can work on arguments of different types?
+Yes; classes in Bard are abstract types that can stand for any number of concrete types.
+The type Ratio indicates that this function can accept a value of any type, as long as it belongs to the Ratio class.

+Classes and other types are explained more thoroughly later.

 ### Specialized classes